siddhartha-gadgil/proofs-and-programs-2023/content/description.md

 * Classical foundations:
   - _First-order logic:_ the usual foundations of mathematics.
   - _lambda-calculus:_ one of the equivalent formulations of the usual foundations of computation.

+##### Prerequisites

+No background in logic or programming is required.
+Some mathematical maturity is required: in particular familiarity with proofs.
+Besides this the only requirements are open mindedness and willingness to spend a (modest amount of) time and effort to setup a working environment and dealing with technical issues.